Rubén Omar Romano

-Rubén Omar Romano Cachía (born May 18, 1958 in Buenos Aires) is an Argentine-Mexican former football player and the current manager of Mexican club Mazatlán.
+Rubén Omar Romano Cachía (born May 18, 1958, in Buenos Aires) is an Argentine former footballer and current manager.

 Footballer career

 Romano played in Argentina for Club Atlético Huracán before leaving for Mexico in 1980 to play for Club América.
 He played in seven other Mexican clubs: León, Necaxa, Puebla, Querétaro, Cruz Azul, Atlante, and Veracruz.
 He was a left footed player with a great talent for free kicks as well as an extraordinary playmaker.
 His best times were in León and Atlante.

 He retired as a player at Atlante after the 1994–1995 season and scored 2 goals in his last game (Atlante 6-6 Puebla).
 In total, Romano scored 102 goals in the Mexican Football League.
 He is listed among the 100 best scorers of all time in Mexico.